Skip to content

 • Where and when is weigh-in?+

-Default weigh stations: Beamish Custom Tackle (76 Dockside Dr #111, St. Augustine, FL 32084) and Stellar Marine Services (14603 Beach Blvd, Jacksonville, FL 32250).
-Weigh window: 10 a.m. to 2 p.m.
-NEFMA Clubhouse (3030 Harbor Dr, St. Augustine, FL 32084) is reserved as a third station for fish that cannot be transported on land — used on an ad-hoc basis as advised by the tournament.
+Default weigh stations and hours: Monday through Saturday — 10 a.m. to 2 p.m. at either Beamish Custom Tackle (76 Dockside Dr #111, St. Augustine, FL 32084) or Stellar Marine Services (14603 Beach Blvd, Jacksonville Beach, FL 32250).
+Sunday — 9 a.m. to 11 a.m. at Beamish only (Stellar Marine is closed Sunday).
+NEFMA Clubhouse (3030 Harbor Dr, St. Augustine, FL 32084) is reserved for fish that cannot be transported on land — weigh time per tournament discretion.

 • Where is the captain's meeting?+